Contractor Mortgage FAQs

 Q. Will I need accounts?

-A. Definitely not.
+A. Not if they are unavailable for some reason.
 Unlike less specialist advisers we fully understand that you may not have three years worth of accounts.
-Far better to simply work from your contract rate alone.
+Itcan be far better to work from your contract rate alone and CMME are in the unique position of being able to do that.

-Q. What costs will I need to find?
+Q. What costs will I need to cover?

 Q Will I have to accept costly loyalty clauses to secure a mortgage?

-A. We pride ourselves on always securing you competitive 'High Street' interest rates whilst avoiding schemes that feature stings in the tail.
-Too many contractors have been tempted by lenders offering a low headline grabbing rate only to find that they suffer long periods at higher rates with penalties that are charged if you attempt to break free.
-We can recommend a competitive selection of schemes that will allow you complete freedom to move your borrowing at any time or at the very least allow that freedom as soon as your current rate expires- allowing you to move onto the next good rate as soon as this one ends.
+A. CMME pride themselves on always securing competitive interest rates whilst avoiding schemes that don’t provide you with an open and honest account of the full costs.
+Too many contractors have been tempted by lenders offering a low headline-grabbing rate only to find that they suffer long periods at higher rates, with penalties and additional charges if you attempt to end the incentive period early.
+We can recommend a competitive selection of schemes that will allow you complete freedom to move your borrowing at any time or, at the very least, grant you that freedom as soon as your current rate expires.

 Q. What will happen to my mortgage rate after the initial scheme expires.